fmaussion/climate_risks_2024/book/syllabus.md

 ## Assessment

 The assessment for this class will be an individual **climate change risk assessment** project.
 You will prepare a technical report that quantifies a physical hazard (e.g., floods, extreme events, heatwaves) and discusses its impacts on populations or ecosystems in a region and context of your choice.
-Detailed instructions for the assessment will be released in Week 17, the week before consolidation week.
+Detailed instructions for the assessment will be released in due course.

-As a formative assessment (not marked), you will be asked to outline your project idea and plans to be submitted week 20, on which you will receive written feedback from the instructor.
+As a formative assessment (not marked), you will be asked to outline your project idea and plans, on which you will receive feedback from the instructor.

 ## Weekly lesson plan